 “We’ve noticed a distinct preference in Italy, Madonna di Campiglio in particular, from customers with children of school age, especially when they have graduated out of the childcare options in France,” says Cathryn Healey of Ski Solutions.
-“There are several reasons we believe that Italy hits the spot for many families: it works out good value compared to other destinations, most importantly it’s generally sunnier and with more popular dining options keeps all the family happy and moans to the minimum!”
+“There are several reasons we believe that Italy offers some of the best family ski resorts: they offer good value compared to other destinations, most importantly it’s generally sunnier and with more popular dining options keeps all the family happy and moans to the minimum!”

 Centro Paese in Madonna di Campiglio, Italy

 Avoriaz has always had a strong draw for families.
 It is the only truly pedestrianised ski resort in France and its central nursery and ski school has won many awards over the years.
 But for 2012-13 the resort has moved up another notch thanks to a partnership with Center Parcs, now part of the same company that owns Avoriaz and more than a dozen other leading French resorts.
 Aquariaz is a sub-tropical water park built within a huge glass dome at the top of a mountain.
 The facility includes some high-adrenalin water slides for adults and older children.
 So you can now holiday in Avoriaz without needing to actually go outside – a very surreal family holiday.
 But with 650km of lift linked pistes just outside your door and the option to ski over the border in to Switzerland, that would be a wasted opportunity.

 Copyright: Aquariaz Tourism